About the Center

 WEEK ONE

-Benedictine Monastic Spirituality: Patterns of Balance and Stability In a world of increasing anxiety and instability, we often feel lost or ungrounded.
+Benedictine Monastic Spirituality: Patterns of Balance and Stability in a world of increasing anxiety and instability, we often feel lost or ungrounded.
 Come rediscover an ancient Christian spirituality that cultivates harmony and well-being through holistic balance and regular prayer.
 Benedictine spirituality, practiced for centuries by Christian monks and nuns, has much to offer people of all walks of life.
 In this first installment of our five-part series, we will explore how the Benedictine tradition can enrich and bring balance to any modern spiritual journey.

 WEEK TWO